MAYARI

 Given Sanctuary: November 23, 2020

 As the weeks went on, the wolf dog kept coming for feedings, and the couple realized her life was not as easy or carefree as she made it seem.
-Late one evening, they heard a ruckus outside their bedroom window, and the husband rushed outside to see what was happening.
-The wolf dog was cornered by three coyotes, who were snapping and lunging at her.
+Late one evening, they heard a disturbance outside their bedroom window, and the husband rushed outside to see what was happening.
+The wolf dog was cornered by three coyotes that were snapping and lunging at her.
 A fourth coyote stood to the side and watched.
 While the husband chased the coyotes away, the wolf dog stood at his side and accepted his protection.
 When the couple reviewed the film on the trail camera, they saw that the wolf dog had been able to hold her own.
 She charged and lunged at the coyotes and forced them to back up.

 Shortly after that altercation, she came into the yard with a serious eye injury.
 She was unable to open her left eye, and it appeared to be bleeding.
-The couple could not catch her to get her to a veterinarian, so they decided to put antibiotics in her food to help with the infection that was apparent.
+The couple could not catch her to get her to a veterinarian, so they decided to put antibiotics in her food to help with the infection.
 In the coming days, the eye seemed to improve, and the wolf dog was gradually able to open her eye.
 However, the couple saw that the lens in the eye was completely clouded.

-W.O.L.F. had been looking for a female for Castiel since Bella’s passing, and this stray was the perfect candidate.
-Apex transported the wolf dog to a temporary foster home, and the W.O.L.F. transport team headed to California to bring her home.
-She was nervous but very good on her transport.
-They named the wolf dog Mayari after the one-eyed moon goddess of beauty and strength who was a warrior.
+W.O.L.F. staff named her Mayari after the one-eyed moon goddess and warrior of beauty and strength.
 The first stop in Colorado was to W.O.L.F.’s veterinarian, who did a thorough exam and gave her all of the necessary vaccinations.
 She determined that Mayari was approximately one and a half years old.
 The next stop was Mayari’s visit with a Board-Certified veterinary ophthalmologist who examined her eye.
 While she did not have any lingering infection and the damaged eye was not painful, he determined that she was totally blind in that eye.

 After an exhausting two days of travel and veterinary examinations, Mayari arrived at W.O.L.F. on November 23, 2020.
-She was nervous with her new surroundings and overwhelmed with the number of wolf dogs she suddenly found near her, so it was decided that she needed at least a few days to settle into her new home before trying to introduce her to Castiel.
-They were placed so that they could interact through a fence if they wanted to while she adjusted.
-Mayari quickly adapted to the new routine with her caretakers and would often curiously watch them perform chores or follow them at a safe distance around her habitat.
-She also quickly learned that her caretakers often came with food and began racing over to her feeder whenever she would see one walk down the road in hopes of getting a treat.
+She was nervous with her new surroundings and overwhelmed with the number of wolf dogs she suddenly found near her.
+It was decided that she needed at least a few days to settle into her new home before trying to introduce her to Castiel.
+They were placed so that they could interact through a fence while she adjusted.